asathiya007/carcam/README.md

 ### CarCam
-CarCam is a computer vision pipeline for self-driving cars and other autonomous vehicles, built with Python, PyTorch, and OpenCV.
-CarCam detects and marks/bounds lanes and road entities (like other cars on the road).
-CarCam also gauges collision risks with these road entities.
+CarCam is a computer vision pipeline for autonomous vehicles, built with PyTorch and OpenCV.
+CarCam uses machine learning to detect lanes, track road entities (like other vehicles), and assess collision risks with these road entities.
+CarCam relies on input from only one camera, istead of relying on several cameras, multiple sensors, and/or complex systems like LiDAR, making safe self-driving simple, cheap, and easily accessible to all vehicles.

-Lanes are marked with blue lines, and road entities are bounded in green or red boxed.
+Lanes are marked with blue lines, and road entities are bounded in green or red boxes.
 A road entity with which a collision is unlikely to occur is bounded in a green box and is deemed 'safe'.
 A road entity with which a collision may occur is bounded in a red box and is deemed 'risky'.

 ### How to Run
 1. Download/clone the repository.